GavinMendelGleason/blog/entries/big_data_terminusdb.md

 a pretty big data set.
 We found that after ingest, not only did we have a database with 17 billion triples, but when we compared to MongoDB, our database is smaller (only 212GB as compared to 280GB), even though much better indexed.
-It's also among the smallest triple store we are aware of coming in at less than 14 bytes per triple for the tested dataset.
+It also has the most compact triple store representation we are aware of, coming in at less than 14 bytes per triple for the tested dataset.

 With TerminusDB you can search starting from subject, object or predicate, in any direction, and get results quickly with an extremely